104th Street station (IND Fulton Street Line): History

 104th Street was one of the six stations along Liberty Avenue in Queens, from 80th Street through Ozone Park–Lefferts Boulevard, as well as the current three track elevated structure, built for the BMT Fulton Street Line in 1915 as part of BMT's portion of the Dual Contracts.
 The connection to the BMT was severed on April 26, 1956, and the IND was extended east (railroad south) from Euclid Avenue via a connecting tunnel and new intermediate station at Grant Avenue, with the new service beginning on April 29, 1956.
 The Fulton Street Elevated west of Hudson Street was closed, and eventually demolished.

 The station has gone by a number of different names.
 It opened as Oxford Avenue.
 A 1924 system map portrayed the station as "Oxford Avenue", with "104th St." shown below the name in parentheses, and in a smaller print.
 By 1948, "Oxford" and "104" were shown in equal sizes, and by 1959 the name was shown as "104 St–Oxford".
 The current official map shows the name as just "104 St".
 Station signage still shows "104th Street – Oxford Avenue".

 The station was completely renovated in 2014.
+The project, which was part of a $39 million program to renovate five stations from 80th Street to 111th Street, involved closing each platform for several months at a time.